TSB online banking problems

 - Ask you to hand over cash or cards to anyone.

 - Talk to you on social media through accounts that aren't its official ones (Twitter – @TSB, Facebook – @Tsbbankuk and Instagram – @Tsbbank).

 - Advise you to purchase land, diamonds or any other commodities.

 It also says that if you do receive any suspicious correspondence, to email it to

-'I got £73 compensation' – how to get money back
+'I got £200, now I'm switching bank' – how to get money back

-If you think you've lost out as a result of the unexpected outage, you can try to reclaim.
+If you think you lost out as a result of the unexpected outage, you can try to reclaim.

-Some have told MoneySavingExpert.com they've been awarded £50 or more for the inconvenience and loss they've faced as a result of the problems.
-One customer told us:
+Some have told MoneySavingExpert.com they've been awarded compensation for the inconvenience and loss they've faced as a result of the problems.
+Here are some successes we've seen: